polymerdao/developer-hub/docs/quickstart/tutorial1.md

 - **onRecvPacket in IbcProofOfVoteNFT.sol**

-When the dispatcher on Base (destination) call into the application, it needs to decode the packet data, implement some logic and return an the data for an acknowledgement.
+When the dispatcher on Base (destination) calls into the application, it needs to decode the packet data, implement some logic and return an the data for an acknowledgement.

 ```solidity title="onRecvPacket callback"
     function onRecvPacket(IbcPacket calldata packet) external returns (AckPacket memory ackPacket) {